Betta Splendid

 Fin Rot 101:

-Ragged rot cant be seen on edges of fins.
+cant be seen on edges

 Class is in session, this is Fin Rot 101!

 Let's face it, we've all probably encountered fin rot at some point.
 Even the most experienced keepers have battled it before.
-Fin rot is a very common disease found in betta tanks, so here's a guide on how to recognize, treat and prevent fin rot.
+Fin rot is a very common disease found in betta tanks, so here's a guide on how to recognize, treat, and prevent fin rot.

 Let's get started on what exactly fin rot is.

 Fin rot is caused by bacteria that is living in your fish tank.
-All tanks have this bacteria in them, and it is not inherently dangerous.
+All tanks have this bacteria in them, and its's not inherently dangerous.
 What makes this bacteria dangerous is when the tank is not clean, if it is over stocked, or if the fish is injured or stressed.
 The bacteria that causes fin rot can be many different types of bacteria.

 Fin rot is commonly found in Pet Store bought fish, who usually have damage to their fins because of stress and neglect.